 We contribute to NTU research policy and strategy development, offer guidance and support for research grant applications and contracts, coordinate the University’s preparations for REF.

 NTU research addresses major regional, national, and international challenges, and the University’s strategy is to increase the quality and volume of this research.
 Research Operations play a key role in delivering on this strategy.
 We help to cultivate collaborative opportunities with external partners, ensuring the intellectual, social, and commercial impact of NTU research.
 We coordinate training events to support the development of NTU researchers.
 We work closely with researchers on the preparation of funding applications and oversee all matters regarding submission of proposals.

 Oversight of research integrity

 The University Research Committee, chaired by the Deputy Vice-Chancellor - Research and Innovation, and reporting to the Academic Board, is responsible for the development and monitoring of research governance policy and procedures.

-Any enquiries relating to research integrity, including those of a confidential nature, at Nottingham Trent University should be addressed to Anton Muszanskyj (Research Governance & REF Manager).
+Any enquiries relating to research integrity, including those of a confidential nature, at Nottingham Trent University should be addressed to Anton Muszanskyj (Research Governance & Policy Manager).

 In line with the Concordat to support research integrity, a short statement on research integrity and misconduct is produced annually and presented to the University’s Academic Board and Board of Governors.
 The annual statement for 2018/19 is published below, as are statements from previous years